 Step 8: Emergency Items

-- Needles and Thread – These can be useful to repair clothing.
-The scissors are included in the multi-use tool which is listed on Step 7: Food Prep.
+- Needles and Thread – These are useful to repair clothing.

 - Trash Bags – Keep a few extra for sanitation or weather protection.